jongpie/NebulaLogger/README.md

 </a>

 ## Features
+Designed for Salesforce admins & developers.
+A robust logger for Salesforce that's simple to implement & configurable at the org, profile & user level.
 1. Generates 1 log per transaction that can be permanently stored in Salesforce
 2. Supports adding log entries via Apex, Process Builder & Flow
 3. Supports adding both debug & exception log entries to the log